-It is easy to find a 300 year old place of worship, cold office building and Communist-era apartment block in close proximity to one another.
+It is easy to find a 300-year-old place of worship, cold office building and Communist-era apartment block in close proximity to one another.
 Bucharest offers some attractions from its past but with EU membership it has cultivated a sophisticated yet trendy vibe.

 Perhaps the most significant building is Parliament Palace located in the centre of the city.
 Formerly known as ‘Casa Poporului’ the (People’s House) the building was built in 1984 by Nicolae Ceauşescu and spans 3100 rooms as well as 12 floors.
-The historical heart of the city meanwhile was saved by the Ceauşescu, in contract to the hundreds of other buildings that were demolished in Stalinist fashion to allow the Parliament Palace to be erected.
-The old town area today contains an assortment of middle 19th century buildings, ruins of the Wallachian princes’ medieval court, churches, a few hotels, restaurants and shops.
+The historical heart of the city meanwhile was saved by the Ceauşescu, in contrast to the hundreds of other buildings that were demolished in Stalinist fashion to allow the Parliament Palace to be erected.
+The old town area today contains an assortment of middle 19th-century buildings, ruins of the Wallachian princes’ medieval court, churches, a few hotels, restaurants and shops.

 Of more modern note Revolution Square (Piaţa Revoluţiei) was the main site of the Romanian Revolution of 1989.
 A somewhat uninspiring square there is a tall monument in the centre of this square in memory of those who died during the revolution.

 Some clubs were that of the workers, namely ‘cultural and sporting Associations’ which grew out of industry or workshops.
-One of these club was Rapid Bucharest formed by railroad workers following a fusion of earlier clubs.
+One of this club was Rapid Bucharest formed by railroad workers following a fusion of earlier clubs.

 Despite its modern open appearance the Giuleşti-Valentin Stănescu Stadium still retains reminders of its earlier years being located near the railway yards.
 Construction booms have seen it change drastically since its inauguration in the 1930’s with recent renovations in 2003.